ranon-rat/memedroidWebScrapingGo/readme.md

 # webScrappingWithGolang

-its a simple web scrapper who extract memes of the page memedroid you can use this in your webpage because its a simple api
+its a simple web scrapper who extract memes of the page memedroid

+you can use this in your webpage because its a simple api.

 # the body of the api